PacificBiosciences/HiPhase/docs/user_guide.md

 ```

 Parameters:
-* `--bam {IN_BAM}` - path to a BAM file containing reads only from the sample that is being phased, this option can be specified multiple times; each BAM file can only contain reads from a single sample
+* `--bam {IN_BAM}` - path to a BAM file containing reads only from the sample that is being phased, this option can be specified multiple times; each BAM file can only contain reads from a single sample; each BAM file must be indexed prior to running HiPhase
-* `--vcf {IN_VCF}` - path to a VCF file containing the variants to phase, this option can be specified multiple times; each sample being phased must appear in each provided VCF file
+* `--vcf {IN_VCF}` - path to a VCF file containing the variants to phase, this option can be specified multiple times; each sample being phased must appear in each provided VCF file; we recommend providing at least a small variant VCF and structural variant VCF; each VCF file must be index prior to running HiPhase
 * `--output-vcf {OUT_VCF}` - path to the output VCF that will contain the phased variants, this option must be specified the same number of times as `--vcf`
 * `--reference {REFERENCE}` - a FASTA file containing the reference genome, gzip allowed; as of v0.9.0, this is a required parameter
 * `--threads {THREADS}` - number of threads to use for phasing (default: 1)

 ## Quickstart Example
 This example also includes some auxiliary outputs that may be useful for tracking phase result statistics.
+This example also only uses a small variant VCF, so `--disable-global-realignment` is recommended.
 For details on each, refer to the [Output files](#output-files) section.

 ```
 hiphase \
+    --disable-global-realignment \
     --threads 16 \
     --reference human_GRCh38_no_alt_analysis_set.fasta \
     --bam m64109_200805_204709.GRCh38.bam \